 Part of the various events by HHC, established by Dubai’s Crown Prince, His Highness Sheikh Hamdan bin Mohammed Al Maktoum, Camel Trek comes in line with the Royal’s “belief in the importance of heritage” and “his desire to revive and spread the country’s rich history.”
 The cultural center also takes part in prestigious events like the Dubai World Cup and the Arabian Travel Market.

-Residents and citizens interested in Camel Trek will first have to register their interest at email@example.com with the subject ‘Camel Trek 2019.’
+Residents and citizens interested in Camel Trek will first have to register their interest at email@example.com the subject ‘Camel Trek 2019.’
 Registered participants will then be required to undergo weekly training on Sundays, Mondays and Tuesdays from 5 pm to 8 pm at Al Nakhra.
 While training, participants will be taught “how to take care of their own camel, saddle, tether and feed it.”